Do's and don'ts

 To be recycled, containers must be free of any pesticide residue inside and outside.

 Empty, triple-rinsed pesticide containers and bags can possibly be recycled with your local recycling program, depending on local ordinances.

-To find local HHW collection sites, go to www.depweb.state.pa.us and type “HHW” into the search.
+To find local HHW collection sites, go to the Department of Environmental Protection website and type "HHW" into the search.
 The HHW page will have a link to the upcoming scheduled collection programs.

 Triple-rinsing pesticide containers

 Triple-rinse immediately after last application or the pesticide product may become difficult to remove.

 Updated by the Penn State Pesticide Education Program.
 Original text prepared by Richard H. Johnson Jr., former extension associate.